Superjisan/Informr.US/README.md

 git clone https://github.com/Superjisan/Informr.US.git
 ```

 To run this app, you'll need to set a `.env` file at the root directory of this project.
 The `.env` file should contain the API key for Sunlight Foundation.
-You can get your own here

 Example `.env` file